 Clear identification of the source of a communication in a form other than a complete paid for by notice will be considered a mitigating factor, although only for communications produced and distributed before contact from CFB staff.

-M12.
-Late Response or Failing to Respond to Requests for Documentation.
+M8.
+Failure to Respond Timely to Requests for Documentation and Information.

 Independent spenders must provide documents and other information requested by CFB staff in a timely manner.
 See NYC Charter § 1052 (a)(15)(b); Board Rule 14-07.